 Before entering academia, I worked in a variety of grassroots roles—as a community organiser, a trade union organiser and a participatory action researcher—in both the United States and in Britain.
-I joined the Department of Sociology at the University of Warwick in February 2017 as Professor of Sociology.
-Previously, I was Senior Lecturer and the founding Programme Director of the MSc Social Justice and Community Action at the University of Edinburgh.
+I joined the Department of Sociology at the University of Warwick in 2017 as Professor of Sociology.

-As a political sociologist, I have research interests in two areas: investigating racial, ethnic and gender social and economic inequalities in Europe and the United States and exploring women of colour’s grassroots organising and activism for social citizenship and social justice.
+As a political sociologist, I have research interests in two areas: 1. racial, gender and class inequalities in Europe and the United States and 2. women of colour’s grassroots organising and activism.

 The Politics of Catastrophe